lazarulong/quantified-longevity/_posts/2024-11-23-Sleep-efficiency-and-tossing-and-turning.md

-A major influence on both subjective perception of quality of sleep as well as Fitbit sleep score is the overall length of the sleep.
-Unfortunately, as much as I try to get about 7.5 and half hours of sleep a night, being disciplined going to the bed early has been an issue throughout my life, and am still failing at having truly consistent sleep schedule.
+A major influence on both subjective perception of quality of sleep as well as Fitbit sleep score is the overall length of the sleep, as I've shown in [this](https://www.quantifiedlongevity.org/Basic-sleep-characteristics/) previous post.
+Unfortunately, as much as I try to get about 7.5 and half hours of sleep a night, being disciplined and going to the bed early has been an issue throughout my life, and I am still failing at having truly consistent sleep schedule.
 Whats worse, my sleep habits fluctuate significantly over relatively long time scale, depending on the season and general stress levels.
-This major variable impact sleep might thus confound the impact of various interventions on sleep.
+Thus the sleep length, which impacts sleep in a major way, might confound the impact of various other interventions on sleep.

-One way of controlling it is to instead of looking at the overall sleep quality is to look at variables that indicate the quality of the sleep, not matter how long it was.
+One way of controlling it is to instead of looking at the overall sleep score, is to look at variables that indicate the quality of the sleep, not matter how long it was.
 I have at least two such variables available.

 1. Sleep efficiency, which indicates what percentage of the in bed time I spent asleep.